 Researchers from Hamadan University of Medical Sciences and Islamic Azad University in Iran carried out a meta-analysis to evaluate the association between body mass index (BMI) and endometrial cancer.
 40 studies involving 32,281,242 participants, obtained through literature search in PubMed, Web of Science, and Scopus databases until March 2015 as well as reference lists and related scientific conference databases, were used for the analysis.
 The study found that increased BMI may be strongly associated with an increased risk of endometrial cancer.
 (E Jenabi and J Poorolajal, Public Health., 2015)

-Association of Obesity and Overweight with Gallbladder Cancer Risk
+Association of Obesity/Excess weight gain and Overweight with Gallbladder Cancer Risk

 Researchers from Jiangxi Science and Technology Normal University and Huazhong University of Science and Technology in China carried out a meta-analysis to evaluate the association between overweight, obesity and the risk of gallbladder and extrahepatic bile duct cancers.
 15 cohort studies and 15 case-control studies, involving 11,448,397 participants with 6,733 gallbladder cancer patients and 5,798 extrahepatic bile duct cancer patients, obtained through literature search in PubMed, Embase, Web of Science, and China National Knowledge Infrastructure databases up to August 2015, were used for the analysis.
 The average follow-up duration ranged from 5 to 23 years.
 The study found that excess body weight may be associated with a significantly increased risk of gallbladder and extrahepatic bile duct cancers.
 (Liqing Li et al, Obesity (Silver Spring)., 2016)